-To make the dish, cooks tuck bananas into thick slices of sourdough Pullman bread (a sourdough version of square-loafed Pain de Mie), dunk the stuffed bread in eggwash, deep fry it until crunchy and then liberally coat the golden result in cinnamon sugar.
+To make the dish, cooks tuck bananas into thick slices of sourdough bread dunk the stuffed bread in eggwash, flash fry it until golden and then dip in cinnamon sugar.
 Served with strawberry sauce and choice of breakfast meat, “Tonga Toast is a “Wow!” item that now has a legacy following,” says Thompson.

 - 1 cup sugar

 - 2 tsp cinnamon

 - 4 eggs

 - Canola or peanut oil for deep fat fryer

 - 2 cups strawberries, hulled, and diced fine

 - 1/2 cup sugar

 - Mix sugar and cinnamon together in a shallow dipping bowl large enough to fit a slice of bread.
 Set aside.

 - Whisk eggs with milk in a second shallow dipping bowl.
 Set aside.